robriks/ethernaut-solutions/magic-number/walkthrough.md

 }
 ```

-A successful first foray into EVM bytecode and Yul assembly.
+A successful first foray into EVM bytecode, Yul assembly, and Huff.
 ○•○ h00t h00t ○•○